duncanbradley/position_magnitude/README.md

 # position_magnitude

 First, clone this repo to your local machine.
-In a Terminal, navigate to the repo and within it, run the follwing Docker command:
+In a Terminal, navigate to the repo and within it, run the following Docker command:

 `docker build -t position_magnitude .`